Skip to main content

 4 mentions Positive Neutral Negative

-The humor in the game is highly praised, with players appreciating its clever interactions and amusing scenarios, such as a hilariously suspended vase.
-The combination of engaging characters, vibrant graphics, and professional voice acting further enhances the comedic experience, contributing to an overall top-notch presentation.
+The humor in the game is highly praised, with players appreciating its clever interactions and comedic moments, such as a particularly amusing scene involving a suspended vase.
+The combination of engaging characters, vibrant graphics, and professional voice acting further enhances the overall comedic experience, contributing to a perfect score in this aspect.

 • “The story, the surroundings (takes you into believable worlds of 2003 and 1968), the cartoony graphics, the two likable main characters and all the ones we get to learn about over the course of the game, the music, the professional voicing, humor, everything is ten out of ten here.”